search icon

 Charitable Trust

-If you want part of your financial legacy to go toward charitable causes, then you might consider setting up a charitable trust.
-This type of trust allows you to separately allocate funds and assets toward the charitable organizations of your choice.
+If someone wants part of their financial legacy to go toward charitable causes, they might consider setting up a charitable trust.
+This type of trust allows a person to separately allocate funds and assets toward the charitable organizations of their choice.

 This is, of course, not an exhaustive list of trust types.
 Even more choices can include marital trusts, generation-skipping trusts, and many more.
-If you think one of these might be a good fit for your estate planning objectives, we highly recommend consulting with a financial planner to learn more.
+Before jumping into an investment vehicle, it’s highly recommended to consult with a financial planner to learn more.

 How to Set Up a Family Trust

-Technically, you can set up a family trust on your own.
-But we highly recommend enlisting an estate planning attorney.
+Technically, someone can set up a family trust on their own.
+But it’s highly recommended to enlist the help of an estate planning attorney.
 Every state has slightly different terms for what constitutes a legal, viable trust.
 For example, some states have different legal requirements for trusts, such as notarizing them.
-Hiring a lawyer can help you make sure that you fulfill all state requirements.
+Hiring a lawyer can help individuals ensure their trust complies with all state requirements.

 That said, the basic process for setting up a family trust is largely the same.
-First, you’ll decide what trust to create and draft a trust agreement document for it.
-Within that trust document, you’ll designate who the trustee is, who the beneficiaries are, and yourself (and perhaps your partner, if applicable) as the trust grantor.
+First, a person decides what trust to create and drafts a trust agreement document for it.
+Within that trust document, they’ll designate who the trustee is, who the beneficiaries are, and themself (and perhaps their partner, if applicable) as the trust grantor.

-Finally, you’ll need to transfer your desired assets into the trust, such as real estate properties, some of your bank account balance, and more.
-Done correctly, this process can protect some of your assets from creditors.
+Finally, the grantor needs to transfer their desired assets into the trust, such as real estate properties, some of their bank account balance, and more.
+Done correctly, this process can protect some assets from creditors.
 Since this legal process technically involves a transfer of property ownership into a “business entity,” it’s a little complicated.
 That’s why it’s highly recommended to work with an attorney or financial planner to avoid any potential issues.

 Try ZenBusiness